iterorganization/B2.5/src/differentiation/README.md

 B2.5 Algorithmic Differentiation documentation
 ======================

-The source files contained in this folder are not compiled with any B2.5(-EIRENE) executable.
+The source files contained in this folder are not compiled with any standard B2.5(-EIRENE) executable.
 They are only needed as additional subroutines when a new version of the differentiated code is created.
+The source files in tangent and adjoint folders are instead used to compile the tangent and adjoint AD codes respectively.
+They have been put in these subdirectories otherwise the Make file would try to use them for compilaton of standalone B2.5 or coupled B2.5-EIRENE executables.

 The files with name "files_to_*.txt" are needed when differentiating the code, to tell Tapenade which source files to keep/exclude from the differentiation.
 The splitting between files_to_exclude and files_to_ignore is needed by the automatic postprocessing of the differentiated files.